 RackConnect Automation has not updated iptables on the server since

-RackConnect Automation only creates a RETURN rule at the end of the
+RackConnect Automation creates a RETURN rule at the end of the

-RS-RackConnect-*chains when operating in merge mode.
+RS-RackConnect-*chains only when it is operating in merge mode.
 If you have created the

 /etc/rackconnect-allow-custom-iptablesfile, but RackConnect Automation has not yet updated iptables on your server, there is not a RETURN rule and iptables stop processing rules as soon as it reaches the end of the relevant

 RS-RackConnect-*chain.
-You can remedy the situation by forcing a software firewall refresh using the create a temporary network policy method detailed above.
+You can remedy the situation by forcing a software firewall refresh using the create a temporary network policy method detailed earlier in this article.
 As long as

 A RackConnect rule is already handling the packet.

 Iptables rules are handled on a “first match” basis.
 If a rule in the relevant

-RS-RackConnect-*chain matches a packet, iptables will do as that rule says (ACCEPT or DROP it) and will stop processing further rules.
+RS-RackConnect-*chain matches a packet, iptables does as that rule says (ACCEPT or DROP it) and stops processing further rules.
 If the matching

-RS-RackConnect-*rule is insufficient for your needs you may need to adjust your network policies to remove the matching rule in order to allow iptables to continue down the rule list to your custom rule.
+RS-RackConnect-*rule is insufficient for your needs, you might need to adjust your network policies to remove the matching rule in order to allow iptables to continue down the rule list to your custom rule.

 If you have any questions about RackConnect or this change, contact your Rackspace Support team.